Chr15w1986/Motor-Werks/README.md

 1. Add an option for the user to purchase more than one service e.g with a basket or checkout system
 2. Add an online chat service to hone in on the specifics the customer needs e.g If the user purchased tyres, they could talk to me about brands or sizes
-3. Include a comments or ratings section that all users can see that could be linked to the service they bought
+3. Include a comments or ratings section that all users can view, that could be linked to the service they purchased

 #
 ## Languages Used